dtdibaba/StatTools/README.md

 ﻿# regby {StatTools}
-The StatTools is an R package that includes the regby and freq functions.
+The StatTools is an R package that includes the regby, brs (for univariate regression), and freq functions.
 The regby function extracts summary results of stratified regression analyses.
 The freq function creates a frequency and percentage for a given categorical variable.

 # Description